sosheskaz/sosheskaz.github.io/_posts/2017-04-14-Filesystems-Suck.md

 nicely.

 That is not the hallmark of a good system.

+I believe that my way of organizing my file system among the most elegant, and one of the best I've seen.
+I'm really quite proud of it, but even then, I still feel it's often quite ugly and hacky due to its constraints.

 # Technical Reasons
 There are also technical reasons why this method of document management is